MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 # Landing zone regions

 Azure landing zone architecture itself is region-agnostic.
 However, you're asked to specify Azure regions to deploy your Azure landing zone architecture.
-This article explains how landing zones use Azure regions, how to add a region to an existing landing zone, and some considerations when you migrate your Azure estate to a different region.
+This article explains how landing zones use Azure regions.
+It also explains how to add a region to an existing landing zone, and some considerations when you migrate your Azure estate to a different region.

 ## How landing zones use Azure regions